-8. Consultation
+9. Consultation

-8.1 Public consultation
+9.1 Public Consultation

-Public comment on the Initial Assessment Report for this Application was sought from 3 August till 14 September 2005.
-Seven submissions were received, of which four supported the Application, one reserved comment until the Draft Assessment, one raised issues and one opposed the Application with these issues addressed in section 5.4.
-Attachment 4 summarises the submissions received during this first round of public comment.
+Public comment on the Initial Assessment Report for this Application was sought from 3 August 2005 till 14 September 2005.
+Seven submissions were received, of which four supported the Application, one reserved comment until the Draft Assessment, one raised issues and one opposed the Application with these issues addressed in section 12.1.1.
+Public comment on the Draft Assessment Report for this Application was sought from 7 December 2005 till 1 February 2006.
+Nine submissions were received, of which seven supported the Application and two opposed it.
+Attachment 4 summarises the submissions received during both rounds of public comment.